apache/flink-web/contributing/reviewing-prs.md

 {% toc %}

 ## Review Checklist

-Every review needs to check the following five aspects. **We encourage to check these aspects in order, to avoid spending time on detailed code quality reviews when there is no consensus yet whether a feature or change should actually be added.**
+Every review needs to check the following six aspects. **We encourage to check these aspects in order, to avoid spending time on detailed code quality reviews when formal requirements are not met or there is no consensus in the community to accept the change.**

 ### 1. Is the Contribution Well-Described?

 Check whether the contribution is sufficiently well-described to support a good review.
 Trivial changes and fixes do not need a long description.
+If the implementation is exactly [according to a prior discussion on Jira or the development mainling list]({{ site.base }}/contributing/contribute-code.html#consensus), only a short reference to that discussion is needed.
+If the implementation is different from the agreed approach in the consensus discussion, a detailed description of the implementation is required for any further review of the contribution.

 Any pull request that changes functionality or behavior needs to describe the big picture of these changes, so that reviews know what to look for (and don’t have to dig through the code to hopefully understand what the change does).

-Changes that require longer descriptions are ideally based on a prior design discussion in the mailing list or in Jira and can simply link to there or copy the description from there.

 **A contribution is well-described if the following questions 2, 3, and 4 can be answered without looking at the code.**